1. Align business requirements with user needs

-Product owners/analysts presented me with specific product needs which I'd then question
+Product owners presented me with specific product needs which I'd then question

 in order to get to grips with the "why" factor.
 This is the most powerful question type

 you can ask a stakeholder about a given scenario.
 Ask a user "why" they do something rather than "how" or "what" they do and you'll get closer to the user's needs and jobs they need to get done.
-I'd ask these questions per user type and follow up by asking "when" would they do such a task.
+It cuts to the chase as to what really matters to them.
+More often than not, their needs align with those

 2. Choose an appropriate prototyping method

-A lot of my work is based around prototyping.
-It's level of fidelity usually
+A lot of my work is based around prototyping to various stakeholders.
+The level of fidelity usually

-depends on the type of people that I'm sharing it with.
+depends on the type of people that I'm sharing it with and/or the relationship I have with the individual/s who interact with it.
 When sharing internally, I love to

-paper prototype.
-I've also done this with users after a testing session.
+paper prototype but have also done this with users just after a testing session.
 Being part

 of a small team, I needed to maximise the impact of carrying out user testing.